samuelsmith442/PopChoice/README.md

 - 🎯 Personalized suggestions considering era and mood preferences
 - 💾 Vector database storage using Supabase
 - 🎨 Modern, responsive UI with dark theme
+- ⚛️ Built with React and styled-components
+- 🔄 Component-based architecture for better maintainability

 ## Tech Stack

-- Frontend: Vanilla JavaScript with Vite
+- Frontend: React with Vite
+- Styling: styled-components for CSS-in-JS
 - AI: OpenAI API for embeddings
 - Database: Supabase with pgvector
-- Styling: Custom CSS with CSS Variables
-- Dependencies: LangChain for text processing
+- Build Tool: Vite for fast development and optimized builds

 ## Setup